 The program performance measures framework is designed to support continuous program improvement efforts of individual programs at the regional and national levels.
 At the individual program level, the framework, along with the program's specific theory of change, can guide the development of plans for data collection to provide the program staff with important information on program strengths and weaknesses.
 This information can help focus program improvement efforts on areas where improvement may be needed most and in ways that may be most beneficial to the program.
 Information on strengths can be used to highlight program accomplishments and build support for the program among funders and key stakeholders.
-The ACYF publication, Resources for Measuring Services and Outcomes in Head Start Programs Serving Infants and Toddlers (2003) is designed to support programs in these activities by providing information on creating a performance measurement plan, including guidelines for choosing appropriate measures and detailed information on selected instruments.
+The forthcoming ACYF publication, Serving Infants and Toddlers: A Resource Guide for Measuring Services and Outcomes, is designed to support programs in these activities by providing information on creating a performance measurement plan, including guidelines for choosing appropriate measures and detailed information on selected instruments.